 Allow the Chocolate to Set

 If the temperature of your room is moderately cool (60 F to 70 F), your candies can be left out to set, but if your room is warm or you want to speed up the process, you can refrigerate them for approximately 10 minutes to set the chocolate.
 The exception is untempered chocolate, which should always be refrigerated after dipping.

 08 of 08

 Trim and Store the Candies

 Once the chocolate has set, you might notice a small pool of chocolate forming "feet" at the bottom of your truffles.
 If desired, you can trim them with a small sharp paring knife.
 Wear gloves to avoid getting fingerprints on your candies and place them on a flat surface.
-Grip the candy in one hand, and use the paring knife to press down on the excess chocolate and cut it off in short clean strokes.
-Trimming the candies is purely an aesthetic decision, and you can certainly skip this step if desired.
+Grip the candy in one hand.
+Use the paring knife to press down on the excess chocolate and cut it off in short clean strokes.
+Trimming the candies is purely an aesthetic decision; you can certainly skip this step if desired.